kemuller/Dissertation-Chapter-1/README.md

 #### noduleMassWithH2assays.RDATA
-These are additional measurements from the splitroot plants.
+These are additional measurements from the splitroot plants (Fig 1C).
 Some of the measurements are from a gas exchange assay that isn't discussed in this paper.
 At the time it seemed easier to keep them in than to try and pick out only the columns I needed to use.
 ##### h2withnods
 Ignore this dataframe (it's a slightly rougher version of h2withnods2)